 - Information about website usage and interaction with our advertising campaigns

-- Information obtained from third parties (such as Experian).
+- Information obtained from third parties.

-This also allows us to tailor the information that we send to you and personalise your experience with The Wine Society by identifying the news, products and services that we think may be of most interest to you and avoiding sending you unwanted content.
+This also allows us to tailor the information that we send to you and personalise your experience with The Wine Society by identifying the news, products and services that we think may be of most interest to you and avoiding sending you unwanted communications.

 We have a legitimate interest in carrying out profiling in this way so that we can better understand our existing and prospective members, aim to build and improve our relationships with them and improve our service.

-Most decisions that we make based on your personal information, such as which communications we choose to send to you, are made by our own analysts here at The Wine Society.
+Some decisions that we make based on your personal information, such as which communications we choose to send to you, are made by our own analysts here at The Wine Society.

-We need to use personal information about you in order to display relevant adverts to you online.
+We use personal information in order to display relevant adverts to you online.